Prateek053/prateek053/README.md

 - I am currently exploring the worlds of Cloud especially AWS Services that can be used to improve the Automation Testing Process for products.

-## 🥇 Achievements

--Implemented thorough manual testing strategies for the application, ensuring seamless user experience and functionality across various devices which gave
-<b>20% improvement in overall software stability and performance</b>

--Engineered automation scripts using Selenium and Java to increase testing efficiency, resulting in a<b> 40% reduction in manual testing time and a 25% increase in test coverage</b>

 ## 💻 My Projects